meutraa/mm/README.md

 send an email to my gmail address: bendypauldron

 ### Features
-* Less than 200 lines of code.
+* Less than 250 lines of code.
 * Sending messages through named pipes.
-* Online presence.
+* Online presence & typing notifications.
-* List of new messages (file paths) written to stdout
+* List of new messages (file paths) written to stdout.

 ### Install (or update)
 ```shell